cpcitor/cpcec/README.md

 The emulator can compile on Windows and SDL2-supported platforms including Linux desktop.

-See [cpcec-e.txt] for instructions in English, [cpcec-s.txt] for Spanish.
+See [cpcec.txt](cpcec.txt) for instructions in English, including build instructions.

 Below is a snapshot of http://cngsoft.no-ip.org/cpcec.htm turned into markdown format.